pravien/-UFO-blog_entry/README.md

 ### Abstract

 XML is inefficient for transferring data over the network.
 The market today puts more value on the transferring speed than ever before.
 By using JSON one can improve the transferring speed by up to 2 times.
 IoT and mobile devices would benefit a lot from this..

+### Should you use JSON or XML?

+Have you ever wondered why some people are keen on using a specific format, does it serve a specific purpose or is it really just a personal prefference.
+We decided to put it to the test and look into this subject.
+We came up with a hypothesis based on what experience we have had in our "coding time".
+We had noticed that the XML format is alot bigger with all it's open and closing tags and it general structure so we went into this blog post with a hypothesis that
+XML is inefficient for transferring data over the network.

 ### XML - General Information